micmejia/bible-dump/NKJV/Revelation/Rev 16.md

 ###### 1
-Then I heard a loud voice from the temple saying to the seven angels, "Go and pour out the [^a]bowls of the wrath of God on the earth." ## First Bowl: Loathsome Sores
+Then I heard a loud voice from the temple saying to the seven angels, "Go and pour out the bowls of the wrath of God on the earth." ## First Bowl: Loathsome Sores

 ###### 2
-So the first went and poured out his bowl upon the earth, and a [^b]foul and loathsome sore came upon the men who had the mark of the beast and those who worshiped his image. ## Second Bowl: The Sea Turns to Blood
+So the first went and poured out his bowl upon the earth, and a foul and loathsome sore came upon the men who had the mark of the beast and those who worshiped his image. ## Second Bowl: The Sea Turns to Blood

 ###### 3
 Then the second angel poured out his bowl on the sea, and it became blood as of a dead _man;_ and every living creature in the sea died. ## Third Bowl: The Waters Turn to Blood